 This means you’ll be able to fit about 3,000 shots on a 64GB card.

-Usually a single 64GB will get the job done, but you may want to consider a 128GB card if you’re recording a lot of video and shooting a lot of stills and don’t want to swap cards throughout the day.
+Usually, a single 64GB will get the job done, but you may want to consider a 128GB card if you’re recording a lot of videos and shooting a lot of stills and don’t want to swap cards throughout the day.

-The Panasonic LX100 II is a cool little compact camera with a lot of capabilities.
-There is small buffer bottleneck that makes buying the fastest memory card a little easier since they all cap out at about 30-38MB/s.
+The Panasonic LX100 II is a cool, compact camera with many capabilities.
+A small buffer bottleneck makes buying the fastest memory card a little easier since they all cap out at about 30-38MB/s.

-Performance has been very reliable across all brands so when it comes to finding the best memory card for the LX100 II, it comes down to brand reputation, reliability and value.
-Sandisk, Sony, Delkin and Kingston all make really great UHS-I cards with some nice specs at nice prices.
+Performance has been very reliable across all brands, so when it comes to finding the best memory card for the LX100 II, it comes down to brand reputation, reliability, and value.
+Sandisk, Sony, Delkin, and Kingston all make really great UHS-I cards with some nice specs and nice prices.

-While Sandisk is the most popular brand of memory card out there, we saw no advantage of going with the new Sandisk Extreme Pro 170mb/s and in our test, they all performed at about the same speed (except for the Ultra), with the standard Sandisk Extreme Plus coming out just on top.
+While Sandisk is the most popular brand of memory card, we saw no advantage in going with the new Sandisk Extreme Pro 170mb/s.
+In our test, they all performed at about the same speed (except for the Ultra), with the standard Sandisk Extreme Plus coming out just on top.

-There are a lot of memory card sales coming and goes and this is one of those camera where you just don’t have to be too picky about memory cards.
-Buy the brand you like, or what’s on sale, just make sure you buy it from a trusted source and stick with U3 or V30 if you like shooting video.
+There are many memory card sales coming and going, and this is one of those cameras where you don’t have to be too picky about memory cards.
+Buy the brand you like or what’s on sale; just make sure you buy it from a trusted source.
+If you like shooting videos, stick with U3 or V30.